by Karen Raterman

 Greg Sommerville, founder of the Global Supplier Verification consultancy, is inclined to agree that the advantages of transparency outweigh the disadvantages.
 “I think if each supplier-customer relationship gives value, whatever it is, in whatever part of the supply chain they are in, whether they are on the ground in those countries or keeping certificates, this is not a problem.
 But you need to provide value to the customer; otherwise they will go around you,” he said (oral communication, March 14, 2019).

 Nuherbs’ Lau suggests these issues can largely be solved in the design of a blockchain system.
-“Do the parties involved become anonymized?
+“Do the parties involved become anonymised?
 What information is part of the blockchain?
 Who has access to it?
-There are a lot of issues to consider, discuss, and finalize before it can be widely used.
+There are a lot of issues to consider, discuss, and finalise before it can be widely used.
 I think the first uses of blockchain will be simple tracking of information, maybe from the last two legs of the supply chain.
 Or between the brand and the retailer, and the blockchain will contain what the retailer needs to know from the brand,” he said.
 Blockchain is an amazing tool that can change the world, said Gupta, but widespread adoption will take time.
 “We believe in blockchain and stand by it, but it is pretty far down the road.
 For many companies, they need to go from step one to step eight first,” he said.

-Nowacki agrees that many important programs should come before incorporating blockchain into the supply chain, including compliance with regulatory requirements of the Dietary Supplement Health and Education Act of 1994 (DSHEA),21 the Food Safety Modernization Act22 (FSMA), and FSMA’s Preventive Controls Qualified Individual training programs, as well as the Foreign Supplier Verification Program.23 “We deal with customers who don’t even have accurate lists of their suppliers and ingredients, who need basic data cleansing and data collection,” Nowacki said.
+Nowacki agrees that many important programs should come before incorporating blockchain into the supply chain, including compliance with regulatory requirements of the Dietary Supplement Health and Education Act of 1994 (DSHEA),21 the Food Safety Modernisation Act22 (FSMA), and FSMA’s Preventive Controls Qualified Individual training programs, as well as the Foreign Supplier Verification Program.23 “We deal with customers who don’t even have accurate lists of their suppliers and ingredients, who need basic data cleansing and data collection,” Nowacki said.
 “Once that’s done, there is the whole lengthy process of gathering all of the basic documents, whether it’s an organic certificate or a third-party audit.
-And then, once that’s done, there is the whole process mandate by FDA and the Food Safety Modernization Act, assessing all of your suppliers and all of those ingredients.
+And then, once that’s done, there is the whole process mandate by FDA and the Food Safety Modernisation Act, assessing all of your suppliers and all of those ingredients.
 We’ve got to build an entire house, and there are a thousand tasks that go into that.
 At the end of the process, maybe blockchain is the curtains in the window.
 But we’ve got to build the house first.”

 Newmark, however, points out that blockchain does not have to be an all-or-nothing proposition.
 “Blockchain is a series of notes on a distributed ledger.
 It can be used as a one-to-one opportunity without implementing it in the rest of the supply chain.
 You don’t have to be on it or not.
 You could start the entire process with one farm on blockchain.”